lymanepp/lymanepp.github.io/docs/blog/2024-08-03-how-should-the-church-respond.md

 layout: base
 ---

-## How Should the Church Respond to Christians Who Experience Same-Sex Attraction
+## Christians Who Experience Same-Sex Attraction

 For Christians who experience same-sex attraction, the challenge of aligning their desires with their faith can be difficult.
 The biblical response offers guidance that is both compassionate and rooted in Scriptural truth.
 Here is a framework for responding to Christians facing this issue, centered on key biblical principles.

-### **Affirming Identity in Christ**

-- **Identity in Christ Above All**: The Bible teaches that a believer's primary identity is found in Christ, not in their sexual orientation or desires.
-2 Corinthians 5:17 states, "Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new."
-This verse emphasizes that, in Christ, all believers are transformed and are called to live out this new identity.

-- **Belonging to God's Family**: Ephesians 1:4-5 reminds us that God chose us before the foundation of the world and adopted us into His family.
+### **Belonging to God's Family**

+Ephesians 1:4-5 reminds us that God chose us before the foundation of the world and adopted us into His family.
 This foundational truth reassures believers that their worth and identity are rooted in God's love and calling.

 ### **Understanding the Biblical View of Sexuality**